Enable unprecedented levels of automation and agility with cloud computing solutions.

 By 2020, it is expected that more than 28 billion IoT devices will be in operation.
-In anticipation of this explosive growth, HPE recognizes that success hinges on the ability of organizations to transform their IT infrastructure and operations through IoT readiness initiatives.
+In anticipation of this explosive growth, HPE recognises that success hinges on the ability of organisations to transform their IT infrastructure and operations through IoT readiness initiatives.

-Connect devices across multiple protocols and standards, merge data streams, and optimize acquired data for relevancy and context.
+Connect devices across multiple protocols and standards, merge data streams, and optimise acquired data for relevancy and context.

 Implement rigorous security standards to protect data at rest and in motion, apply detailed access controls, and monitor for malicious behavior.

 Take action to improve customer response, remediate underperforming processes, and develop new business opportunities.